wp-plugins/wp-toolbar-removal/readme.txt

 == External CSS Style and JS Script Support ==

-External CSS Style and JS Script support fot Adaptive Dasboard is developed offline on [sLaNGjIs GitHub](//github.com/slangji/) targeted for Version 2014.1210.0410 Build 2014-12-10 your update it manual (for now) when is available upgraded releases!
+Please noted that External CSS Style and JS Script support fot Adaptive Dasboard is developed offline on [sLaNGjIs GitHub](//github.com/slangji/) targeted for Version 2014.1210.0410 Build 2014-12-10

+Your updates is manual (for now) when is available upgraded releases!

 Periodically, the files included in the plugin will be updated with new releases: you are advised to periodically download the updated package based on the build date rather than on its version.

 == Changelog ==

-the latest version of this plugin work on all wordpress version from 3.1+ to 3.9+ with new unified coding
+the latest version of this plugin work on all wordpress version from 3.1+ or later with new unified coding

 `
 All releases, prior latest stable, are deprecated,